 If blowing snow conditions are forecast, it makes sense to delay the drive until conditions improve.
 If you absolutely have to go out when blowing snow is forecast, drive only as far as necessary and with extreme caution.

-If you get caught in a whiteout here are some tips to help you get safely through the experience.
+If you do have to drive or inadvertently find yourself caught in a whiteout here are some tips to help you get safely through the experience.

 - Gradually slow down, bringing your speed down to what is suitable for the conditions.
 Not only will visibility be reduced, you will need more time and distance to stop or turn on the slippery roads.

 - Be smooth.
 Make all inputs to steering and braking smooth and gentle to maximize the grip available from the four tire contact patches where your vehicle connects with the road.
 Sudden inputs will quickly overcome that grip and the subsequent loss of traction can result in a spin or slide.

 - See and be seen.
 If you can’t see others they can’t see you.
 Make sure your headlights are on – probably best on low beams where there is less bounce-back from the ice particles in the air.
 If you have fog lights, try them to see if they improve the situation.
 They may not for many are more decorative than functional.
 If you are going slower than surrounding traffic, turn on your four-way flashers.

 - Constantly check front and rear.
 Be aware of not only the vehicle in front but the one behind.
 Increase the distance to the vehicle in front as you will need more room to stop if it does.
 Maintain a safe distance from the vehicle in front and monitor the proximity of the one to your rear.